syncfusion-content/ej2-react-docs/ej2-react/tooltip/how-to/show-tooltip-on-disabled-elements-and-disable-tooltip.md

 domainurl: ##DomainURL##
 ---

-# Show tooltip on disabled elements and disable tooltip in React Tooltip component
+# Show tooltip on disabled elements in React Tooltip component

 By default, Tooltips will not be displayed on disabled elements.
 However, it is possible to enable this behavior by following the steps below.
 1. Add a disabled element like the `button` element into a div whose display style is set to `inline-block`.